Thought Distortions: Some Common Forms of Negative Self Talk

 7. Should Statements

-Using "should," statements to set rigid expectations, often leading to guilt or frustration.
-Other common forms of “should” are “could” “would” and “ought”.
+Using "should" statements to set rigid expectations often leads to guilt or frustration.
+Other common forms of “should” are “could,” “would,” and “ought”.
 As cognitive distortions, “should” statements are subjective “rules” you set for yourself and others without considering all facts of a circumstance.
-When our inner critic takes on this voice, we often tell oursleves that things “should” be a certain way or your behavior “should” be a certain way without consideration for what we may want (or not want).
+When our inner critic takes on this voice, we often tell ourselves that things “should” be a certain way or our behavior “should” be a certain way without consideration for what we may want (or not want).
 We may believe we’re trying to motivate ourselves with these statements, but, in reality, this often leads to feeling upset with ourselves.

 Examples…

-“I should go to gym 7 days a week”
+“I should go to the gym 7 days a week”

 "I should always be able to handle my problems without help.”